 And that’s not all.
 Since July I have had a large bottle of white vinegar in the pantry.
 And since Sunday’s farmers’ market I have had several pounds of perfect little fingerling potatoes burning a hole in my concentration.
 Something had to give.

 Salt and vinegar potatoes for one?

 The recipe below serves four in typical circumstances.
 Under certain conditions, however, it serves one.
 And that is all I plan to say about that.

-- 1 pound fingerling potatoes, sliced lengthwise to 1/4-inch thickness*
+- 1 pound fingerling potatoes, sliced lengthwise to ¼-inch thickness (see note)

 - 2 cups distilled white vinegar